rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 bibliographic details of the book as accurately as possible insofar as they are presented by the specimen in hand; also, to ensure that they are scrupulously stated, according to the provisions of DCRM(B).
-The strength of DCRM(B) is that it provides for “expanded coverage” of books deserving such treatment;
+The strength of DCRM(B) is that it provides for "expanded coverage" of books deserving such treatment;
 conversely, it is possible to use those provisions for expansion as guidelines for trimming the description.
 By omitting most notes and taking the options given in DCRM(B) for abbreviating descriptive areas, or by not taking the options to